nestordemeure/friedrich/readme.md

 ## TODO

-- add default_parameters method to kernel (instead of fit)
-- make noise optimization optional
-- improve API

-test clipped gradient
-test for of normalized gradient (but not adam)

-default noie value : 1% of std of outputs
+add default_parameters method to kernel (instead of fit) default noise value : 1% of std of outputs when to use default parameters ?